Skip to main content

 or

-• 4 summer tires with a minimum tread depth of 4 mm and snow chains in car trunk.
+• 4 summer tyres with a minimum tread depth of 4 mm and snow chains in car trunk.

-In Czech Republic, winter tires are mandatory with regard to weather conditions.
+In Czech Republic, winter tyres are mandatory with regard to weather conditions.

-From 1st November to 31st March, vehicles must be fitted with winter tires if there is a consistent layer of snow, ice or icing on the road or if with regard to weather conditions it can be assumed that such layer can occur on the road while driving.
+From 1st November to 31st March, vehicles must be fitted with winter or universal tyres if there is a consistent layer of snow, ice or icing on the road, or if weather conditions suggest that such a layer could form while driving.

-The tread depth to be considered as a winter tire is min.
+The tread depth to be considered as a winter tyre is min.
 4 mm; for vehicles weighing more than 3,500 kg the tread depth is 6 mm.

-Winter tires are mandatory in Estonia from 1st December to 1st March.
+Winter tyres are mandatory in Estonia from 1st December to 1st March.

 Winter tyres may be fitted from 15 October.